edtbl76/DesignPatterns/docs/Builder.md

 ## Recommended Use
 - The best use case for the Builder is for creating extremely complicated objects, but keep in mind that this can become very tedious if you have a large number of different representations to support through this pattern.
+- The resulting object should be IMMUTABLE
+    - This is important.
+Implementation requires judicious use of FINAL and PRIVATE keywords.